sparksinfosec/wazuh/README.md

-# wazuh
+# Wazuh Project Work

+* Working to build a new 4.12 wazuh cluster to meet FIM and SIEM needs for PCI complience.
-Project work for building a production wazuh cluster and upgrade out of date agents for new cluster
+* Work to create a new wazuh cluster and upgrading out of date agents to the new cluster.